espressif/vscode-esp-idf-extension/docs/tutorial/using-docker-container.md

 ## usbipd

-From windows side this tool should be already configured.
+From Windows side this tool should be already configured.
 However `usbipd` still need to be installed on the WSL, that is, open the WSL from Windows menu and then type in the following the commands separately:

 ```c
 sudo apt install linux-tools-virtual hwdata